 Our careers programme seeks to raise aspirations and help all students achieve their potential.
 The School is aware that the changing nature of work requires special skills on the part of our students.
 As adults, they will need to be able to adapt to changing patterns of employment, operate in a climate of competition and be willing to develop new knowledge, skills and competences throughout their working lives.
 Through a structured and progressive programme of learning, our School expects students to develop an understanding of the demands and challenges of the workplace as well as the rewards, recognition and satisfaction that are attainable from putting their skills to work.
-To achieve this, the careers team at More House aim to nurture and develop relevant work skills among our students, including problem-solving and decision-making skills, presentational and communication skills, planning and self-management as well as professional confidence and a friendly disposition needed to operate effectively in the workplace.
+To achieve this, the careers team at More House aim to nurture and develop relevant work skills among our students, including problem-solving and self-management as well as professional confidence and a friendly disposition needed to operate effectively in the workplace.